 - Book the Little Creatures brewery tour ahead — tours run on selected days and book through the Little Creatures website.
 Walking up assumes a tour is available and it usually isn't on weekends.
 Confirm the tour time first, then build the rest of the day around it.
 Tours include a tasting paddle so plan a light breakfast.

-- Designated driver or rideshare for the full trail — three brewery stops with tasting paddles and on-tap beers crosses the limit fast.
-Either arrange a driver, use rideshares between stops (CBD pair is short, Torquay leg is the long one), or split the trail across two visits with the CBD pair on one day and Blackman's on another.
+- Designated driver or rideshare for the full trail — four brewery stops with tasting paddles and on-tap beers crosses the limit fast.
+Either arrange a driver, use rideshares between the CBD trio (short legs) and to Torquay (the long one), or split the trail across two visits with the CBD venues on one day and Blackman's on another.

-- Saturday is the safest single day to do all three — Little Creatures opens at 11am, Malt Shovel at 11:30am, Blackman's at 12pm, and all three run late hours through Saturday evening.
-Sunday works but Little Creatures closes earlier (5pm) so the order has to flip.
-Weeknights drop the brewery and run to the taphouse plus a Pakington Street venue instead.
+- Saturday is the safest single day to do all four — Little Creatures opens at 11am, FarmDog and Blackman's at 12pm, Malt Shovel at 11:30am, and all four run late hours through Saturday evening.
+Sunday works but Little Creatures closes earlier (5pm) and FarmDog closes at 8pm so the order has to flip.
+Tuesdays drop FarmDog (closed) and run the other three.

-- Eat at every stop, not just one — three brewery stops in a day without food is a short trip.
-The Canteen at Little Creatures handles the proper meal; Malt Shovel does rotisserie share plates and a beer hall menu; Blackman's is wood-fired pizza.
-Eat once at each — three smaller meals are better than one big meal at the start.
+- Eat at every stop, not just one — four brewery stops in a day without food is a short trip.
+The Canteen at Little Creatures handles the proper meal; FarmDog does pintxos and pizza from the Lou's oven; Malt Shovel does rotisserie share plates and a beer hall menu; Blackman's is wood-fired pizza.
+Eat at each — four smaller meals are better than one big meal at the start.
 Pizza-and-beer at Blackman's is the natural late-afternoon close.

 - Tasting paddles over single pints for the discovery stops — the point of the tour is to taste across the brewery's range.
 Order a paddle of four-to-six beers at Little Creatures and at Malt Shovel rather than committing to a single pint per round.
+At FarmDog, the beer paddle is the right opener but the gin and whisky paddles are the points of difference — try one each across the table.
 At Blackman's, the brewery range is smaller and a serving-tank pint of the head brew is the right move.

 - Surf Coast extension turns the trail into a weekend — Blackman's plus the rest of the Surf Coast pub trail (Anglesea, Lorne, Aireys Pub for Salt Brewing Co., Apollo Bay's Great Ocean Road Brewhouse for the Prickly Moses range) is a two-day road trip rather than a same-day add.
 The four-brewery Geelong-to-Apollo-Bay full set works as a Saturday-Sunday with overnight accommodation in Lorne or Apollo Bay.
 Surf Coast pubs guide → · Pubs with accommodation →